Devilisded/examhelp/_post/social-influence-project-ideas.md

 ---
 title: "121+ Engaging  Social Influence Project Ideas In 2024"
 description: " Do you need social influence project ideas?
 Get started with our easy and fun project ideas, which explore how people influence each other in society."
-coverImage: "/blog/Social Influence Project Ideas.webp"
+coverImage: "/blog/Social Influence Project Ideas .webp"
 author: Amar
 date: "2024-06-05"